MoorDES/libVIODES-Qt4-Pre2024/README.md

 * make attribute widgets really easy to create

-## Orgenisation
+## Organisation

-viocore:
+VioCore:

 * base class for configuration classes (VioStyle)
 * base classes for faudes::Type widgets (VioModel, VioWidget)
 * helper for editing faudes symbols
 * base class for faudes::Attribute* widgets (VioAttributeModel, VioAttributeWidget)
-* qt style plugin for extensions
+* Qt style plugin for extensions

-## Configuration
+VioStyle:

-There is one static VioStyle that defines visual and faudes related defaults, eg colors, fonts and the dot executable path.
-The VioStyle is also the base class for the configuration of visual representations of particular faudes objects.
+* one static instance to configure visual and libFAUDES related defaults, eg colors, fonts and the dot executable path
+* classes derived from VioStyle to configure representations of particular faudes objects.
+* all attributes are read initially from a single XML file

 ## Qt-Style Models vs faudes::Type

-Each faudes object derived from faudes::Type is identified by its faudes type registry name, for short fType.
-An fType is wrapped in a qt style model which holds additional data for visual representation, eg orders of lists or positions of nodes in a graph.
+Each faudes object derived from faudes::Type is identified by its name from the faudes type registry for short fType.
+An fType is wrapped in a Qt-style model to hold additional data for visual representation, eg orders of lists or positions of nodes in a graph.
 The base class for this purpose is VioModel.
 To allow for a single derivate of VioModel to represent closely related fTypes, vio models are configured by a VioStyle.
-The latter specifies the fType which the model shall represent, ether read from the configuration file or set programmatically.
+The latter specifies the fType which the model shall represent, either read from the configuration file or set programmatically.
 Eacht derivate of VioModel and each configuration thereof is registered with its fType by the VioTypeRegistry.